rlhickey/bias-cascade/README.md

 ## Falsifiers

 All open.
-34 tests across 5 dependency levels, plus 8 from Paper 7.
+34 tests across 5 dependency levels, plus falsifiers from Papers 7 and 8.

 | Level | Name     | Scope                              | If triggered    |
 | ----- | -------- | ---------------------------------- | --------------- |